 - Suit to enforce your bond claim must be brought within one (1) year of the last time you worked and/or supplied materials.

 If you work in Mississippi, you must follow the rules listed above to ensure your construction lien is valid, and you can get the pay you are owed for the work you have done.
 Commit them to memory and put them into practice.
-If you are looking to get your hands on Mississippi’s lien and bond claim forms, consider purchasing the required materials from us!
+If you want to be able to file a valied lien in Mississippi on your own, listen to this episode of The Quit Getting Screwed Construction Podcast.
 If you need someone else to take care of filing your construction lien or bond claim, and do it the right way, contact a professional Mississippi lien attorney who is experienced in construction law to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Secure your payment and protect the future of your building.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,

 Quit Getting Stiffed.
 The chart can be found here to use when following these lien and bond rules.